ksator/automated_junos_show_commands_collection_with_appformix_saltstack/README.md

 Appformix is used for network devices monitoring.
 Appformix send webhook notifications to SaltStack.
 The webhook notifications provides the device name and other details.
-SaltStack automatically collects junos show command output on the "faulty" JUNOS device and archive the output on a Git server.
+SaltStack automatically collects junos show commands output on the "faulty" JUNOS device and archives the output on a Git server.
 ![Appformix-SaltStack-Junos-Git.png](Appformix-SaltStack-Junos-Git.png)

 # Demo building blocks:
 - Juniper devices
 - Appformix
 - SaltStack
+- Gitlab
+- Ubuntu

 # webhooks Overview:
 - A webhook is notification using an HTTP POST.
 A webhook is sent by a system A to push data (json body as example) to a system B when an event occurred in the system A. Then the system B will decide what to do with these details.